mapstruct/mapstruct/readme.md

 ...
 ```

-If you don't work with a dependency management tool you can obtain a distribution bundle from [SourceForge](https://sourceforge.net/projects/mapstruct/files/).
+If you don't work with a dependency management tool, you can obtain a distribution bundle from [SourceForge](https://sourceforge.net/projects/mapstruct/files/).

 ## Documentation and getting help

 To learn more about MapStruct, refer to the [project homepage](http://mapstruct.org).
 The [reference documentation](http://mapstruct.org/documentation/reference-guide/) covers all provided functionality in detail.
 If you need help, come and join the [mapstruct-users](https://groups.google.com/forum/?hl=en#!forum/mapstruct-users) group.

-## Licensing

-MapStruct is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

 ## Building from Source

 MapStruct uses Maven for its build.
 Java 8 is required for building MapStruct from source.
-To build the complete project run
+To build the complete project, run

     mvn clean install